RaniaEG/DapperMariaDBDemo/README.md

 Navigate to "Models" folder in the Solution Explorer.
 Right-click on the "Models" folder>Add>New Item>select "Class" and name it "PersonRepository.cs" In tis class, you establish the connection with the database and create "GetAll" and "Insert" methods to interact with the database and its table.
-# Create new views under the "Home" folder.
+# Create a new view under the "Home" folder
 Right-click on the "Home" folder>Add>View>select "Razor View - Empty">name it "Create.cshtml" and call the model "Person.cs" in it.
 Then set the layout of the form to use for inserting data into the database.
 Navigate to "Index.cshtml" to display the inserted records and call the model "Person.cs" in it.
 # Navigate to "HomeController" in the Solution Explorer:
 Here, you call in the "PersonRepository.cs" class and its "GetAll" and "Insert" methods.
+# Perform Dependency Injection (DI):
+Navigate to "Program.cs" in the Solution Explorer.
+Here, you configure the connection to the database and register the "PersonRepository.cs" as a service.
+# Now, run the application and try it!